 The 267 rolled by David Codding is tied for the 5th-best game in league history!

-- Next up, on lanes 21&22, 1st-place All Belts Are Off will battle 3rd-place New Balls, Old Rack (hcp 24).
+- Next up, on lanes 21&22, 1st-place All Belts Are Off will socialize with 3rd-place New Balls, Old Rack (hcp 24).
 The Belt might maintain their current strength as they and split the series with the Old Rack; while the Old Rack ought to hold steady as they keep the series tied.

 *(Remember, the predicted results above are based on mathematical extrapolations and can be changed by all sorts of factors.
 If you don't like how your team's results are predicted, you and your teammates have the power to prove the math wrong!)